-License applications for two HVDC cables to Germany and UK, each with a capacity of 1400 MW was granted to Statnett in October 2014.
-The Nordlink-cable to Germany is being developed by the Norwegian TSO in cooperation with the German TSO (Tennet), and the German national bank (Kfw) is expected to be commissioned in 2020.
-Statnett and National Network in UK have signed a cooperation agreement with the aim of commissioning the DC cable between Norway and UK within 2022.
-Investment decisions for both projects has been made.
+In October 2014, Statnett was granted two licenses for HVDC cables to Germany and UK with a capacity of 1400 MW each.
+The Norwegian TSO in cooperation with the German TSO (Tennet) is developing the Nordlink-cable to Germany, which is expected to be commissioned in 2020.
+In addition, Statnett and National Network in UK have signed a cooperation agreement with the aim of commissioning the DC cable between Norway and UK within 2022.

-The 285 km, 420 kV OH line from Sogndal to Ørskog is under construction and was expected to be commissioned in 2015/2016, but due to a process in the Norwegian court system it will probably be delayed.
-This line will improve the security of supply in the Mid-Norway area.
-It will also improve RES integration and net transfer capacity.
+The 285 km, 420 kV OH line from Sogndal to Ørskog is under construction and was expected to be commissioned in 2016.
+It has been delayed due to a process in the Norwegian court system.
+The line is expected to improve the security of supply in the Mid-Norway area, improve RES integration and net transfer capacity.